VCL3D/nevergrad/index.md

 - `ng_exchange_in`: the exchange name that the nevergrad python client listens to.
 Must be the same exchange name as the one defined in Benchmark Server's `--benchmark_server_ng_exchange_in`.
 - `ng_exchange_out`: the exchange name that the nevergrad python client writes to.
 Must be the same exchange name as the one define in Benchmark Server's `--benchmark_server_ng_exchange_out`.

-3. Run the benchmark by executing the standard nevergrad interface for benchmark execution, by defining the Performance Capture benchmark name:
+3. Run the benchmark by executing the standard nevergrad interface for benchmark execution, by defining the Performance Capture Benchmark name (i.e):

     `python -m nevergrad.benchmark perfcap_bench1 --repetitions=10 --plot`